microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

     previous = "previous"
 }

-// Warning: (ae-incompatible-release-tags) The symbol "FlipperOptions" is marked as @public, but its signature references "FoundationElementDefinition" which is marked as @alpha
-//
 // @public
 export type FlipperOptions = FoundationElementDefinition & {
     next?: string | SyntheticViewTemplate;
     previous?: string | SyntheticViewTemplate;
 };

-// Warning: (ae-incompatible-release-tags) The symbol "flipperTemplate" is marked as @public, but its signature references "ElementDefinitionContext" which is marked as @alpha
-//
 // @public
 export const flipperTemplate: (context: ElementDefinitionContext, definition: FlipperOptions) => ViewTemplate<Flipper>;